GPTZero / 2025

 Outcome

-• Generated 5.5M+ total views from a fresh account
+Generated 8.5M+ total views from a fresh account.

-• Drove improvements to Citation Check by surfacing user feedback and behavior patterns.
+Drove improvements to Citation Check and other features by surfacing user feedback.

 My original videos: